asreview/synergy-dataset/README.md

 |   25 | Wassenaar_2017          | Medicine, Biology, Chemistry    |      7668 |        111 |  1.4 |
 |   26 | Wolters_2018            | Medicine                        |      4280 |         19 |  0.4 |

-The each record in the dataset is an [OpenAlex Work object](https://docs.openalex.org/api-entities/works/work-object ) (Copy at [web.archive.org](https://web.archive.org/web/20230331020326/https://docs.openalex.org/api-entities/works/work-object) extracted on 2023-03-31) with following attributes:
+Each record in the dataset is an [OpenAlex Work object](https://docs.openalex.org/api-entities/works/work-object ) (Copy at [web.archive.org](https://web.archive.org/web/20230331020326/https://docs.openalex.org/api-entities/works/work-object) extracted on 2023-03-31).

 Some of the notable variables are: